 Mid West Funerals are available to organise a Minister for your specific funeral arrangements.

 Speak Paige and the Mid West Funerals team to find out which Ministers are available in your area.

 Friend or family member

 A service lead by a friend or family member can be personal and relaxed.
 Whilst people choosing to do this usually have public speaking experience, it certainly isn’t essential.
 Leading a service as a family member or friend can be both rewarding and challenging, however Nikki will provide support, tips and ideas for anyone thinking about delivering a service themselves.

-Get in touch with Nikki and the Mid West Funeral team if you’re considering leading a service.
+Get in touch with Paige and the Mid West Funeral team if you’re considering leading a service.